 Landlords primarily run tenant background and credit report checks to determine if the prospective renter can afford the monthly rent payments.
 Landlords may also be interested in previous evictions and criminal activity.
 These reports also serve to provide verification of personal information and may reveal additional information available on public records.

-To keep track of your credit information, SoFi provides free credit monitoring as part of the SoFi Insights money tracker app.
+To keep track of your credit information, SoFi provides free credit monitoring as part of SoFi’s money tracker app.
 Receive spending breakdowns, financial insights, and more at no cost.

 What background check do most landlords use?